getodk/central-backend/docs/api.md

 # Group Project Management

-Apart from staff users ("Web Users" in the Central management interface) and some site-wide configuration details like backups, all of ODK Central's objects (Forms, Submissions, App Users) are partitioned by Project, and available only as subresources below the main Projects resource.
+Apart from staff users ("Web Users" in the Central management interface) and some site-wide configuration details like Usage Reporting, all of ODK Central's objects (Forms, Submissions, App Users) are partitioned by Project, and available only as subresources below the main Projects resource.

 ## Projects [/v1/projects]